 Dental Crowns Woodland Hills, CA

-At John M. Chaves, DDS, we provide dental crowns and bridges for patients throughout the Woodland Hills area.
-These procedures are extremely effective for restoring a tooth that has become infected, damaged or has fallen out.
+At John M. Chaves, DDS, we provide dental bridges and dental crowns in Woodland Hills, CA. These procedures are extremely effective for restoring a tooth that has become infected, damaged or has fallen out.
 We can complete these procedures in a way that looks natural while resolving oral health issues.
 This way, a patient can regain the functionality of their tooth without giving the appearance of any dental work.
 If you live in Woodland Hills, CA call (818) 999-2707 to schedule your appointment so that you can learn more about dental crowns and dental bridges.

 What are dental crowns?